Communicating With Parents

 Creating report cards is a time consuming exercise for teachers.
 With other effective communication structures in place, there may be an argument for fewer formal reporting periods.
 What is important, however, is that communication be ongoing and effective.
 In support of this, many schools have adopted the practice of conducting parent/student/teacher conferences prior to report cards being issued.

-Value of Pre-report Card Conferences (Janice)
+Value of Pre-Report Card Conferences (1)

-Value of Pre-report Card Conferences (Janice)
+Value of Pre-Report Card Conferences (2)